IIsiolu/Book-A-Meal/.github/PULL_REQUEST_TEMPLATE.md

  #### What does this PR do?
-user should be able to create account
+user should be authenticated when signed in
 #### Description of Task to be completed?

 create user route